microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 Nothing external can depend on an entity in a nested unnamed namespace.
 Consider putting every definition in an implementation source file in an unnamed namespace unless that is defining an "external/exported" entity.

+##### Office.All

+There aren't any advantages of anonymous namespaces vs. marking things as static (perhaps paired with a named namespace like `Details`).
+Teams are free to use either approach.

 ##### Example